Typical Irish food - reinterpreted by young chefs

 Accommodations in Ireland's Ancient East:

-Hotels in Ireland's Ancient East * You can also book via booking.com.
+Hotels in Ireland's Ancient East * (advertisement) you can also book via booking.com.

-Source for the article Typical Irish food : Research on site.
-Thanks to Failte Ireland for inviting me to this trip Ireland's Ancient East, My opinion, however, remains my own.
+Source for the article Typical Irish Food: Research on site.
+I would like to thank Failte Ireland for the invitation to this trip through Ireland's Ancient East, My opinion, however, remains my own.

 Irish specialties - reinterpreted